 Craving more aromatic Chinese creations?
 Grab your chopsticks and get started on these rock star recipes next:

 Peppers and onions add crunch to every bite of this dish, but no one said you couldn’t sneak in a few more veggies.

 Bok choy?
 Broccoli?
 Carrots?
 Share your stir-fry favorites that you can’t wait to add to this dish in the comments below!
 And don’t forget to give this recipe a five-star rating if you loved it.

 Photos by Fanny Slater, © Ask the Experts, LLC.
 ALL RIGHTS RESERVED.
 See our TOS for more details.
 Originally published on January 17, 2011.
-Last updated: October 16, 2020 at 14:49 pm.
+Last updated October 8, 2020.
 With additional writing and editing by Allison Sidhu.

 Nutritional information derived from a database of known generic and branded foods and ingredients and was not compiled by a registered dietitian or submitted for lab testing.
 It should be viewed as an approximation.